 PVC production creates dioxins as by-products, highly toxic chemicals that can accumulate in the food chain, leading to intestinal and bladder cancer.
-Dioxins are known to cause cancer, reproductive and developmental problems, immune system damage, and hormone disruption.
+Dioxins cause cancer, reproductive and developmental problems, immune system damage, and hormone disruption.

 The production of PVC also creates significant air pollution, as the process releases VCM into the atmosphere.
 Wastewater from PVC production can also contaminate ground and surface water with VOCs and other hazardous chemicals.
 Volatile Organic Compounds (VOCs) are organic compounds that easily vaporize in air, meaning that any water containing VOCs would quickly disperse these dangerous chemicals to be breathed in by anyone nearby.

 Non-Hodgkin lymphoma is a type of cancer affecting the lymphatic system, a network of vessels and nodes that transports fluids and cells throughout the body.